Misaeon/my-cv/_teachings/introduction-to-machine-learning.md

 layout: course
 title: Introduction to Machine Learning
 description: This course provides an introduction to machine learning concepts, algorithms, and applications.
 Students will learn about supervised and unsupervised learning, model evaluation, and practical implementations.
-instructor: Prof. Example
+instructor: Prof.
-year: 2023
+year: 2026
 term: Fall
-location: Main Campus, Room 301
+location: Campus, Room
 time: Tuesdays and Thursdays, 10:00-11:30 AM
 course_id: intro-machine-learning
 schedule: